18F/API-All-the-X/pages/what_are_APIs-anecdotes_and_metaphors.md

 * APIs are like a contract or a promise.
 * APIs are the things that you want others to be able to do with your stuff.
 * APIs are like prayers - you ask for things through them.
 * APIs are like the world's best retriever.
-You say, 'Fido - go fetch me X' and he brings ypu back X.
+You say, 'Fido - go fetch me X' and he brings you back X.
 * APIs are like Siri.
 * APIs are how programs and web services talk to each other.
 * APIs are like what's in between a car's ignition and engine.
 I don't know how it works but I know that if I turn the keys in the ignition, the engine will turn on.